jpsowin/minimal-mistakes/_pages/index.md

 Instead of trying to answer that myself, here are some others that have wrestled with the issue:

 [in progress]

+## Fun factoids about Postman

+* He hated answering machines. [src](http://allinonefilms.com/html_pages/postman.htm)

+* He had a thing against cruise control.
+He once asked a salesperson, "What is the problem to which this is the solution?"
+He salesperson responded, "It's for people who have trouble keeping their foot on the gas petal."
+Postman replied that he had never had that problem before.

+* He also had a thing against power windows.
+Same reason as crusie control.

 ## Appendix